Chris Rock dons three hats for latest film, 'Top Five'

 "The way I look at it is, it's my movie, but it's your part," said Rock, referring to comic heavyweights Cedric the Entertainer, Kevin Hart, Tracy Morgan and JB Smoove.

-They provide the edgy, satirical film, which opens in U.S. theaters on Friday, with much of its controlled comic chaos.
+They provide the edgy, satirical film, which opens in U.S. theatres on Friday, with much of its controlled comic chaos.
 Other comedians turn up in small bits playing themselves.

 "I wanted everybody to shine.
 That's what they're there for, that's why they're stars," said Rock.
 "I've done movies where I was too much in love with my own words."